 We might not be fully aware of the fact that the textile and clothing industry is the second largest polluting industry in the world.
-Also, we can’t ignore that the industry makes 21 tons of garbage per year.
+Also, we can’t ignore the fact that the industry makes 21 billion tons of garbage per year.

 Yes, at first sight, all these statistics looked surreal and unrealistic to me too.
 Unfortunately, without awareness, we contribute to this waste every day.

 Obviously, we can’t fix this mess overnight.
 Still, we can try our best by raising awareness and protect the environment.